andresgbecerra/co-induction-anguar/Interview/JavaScript.md

     > Functions that are used as an argument to another function are called callback functions.If the same parameter is used again while invoking the function, instead of computing the result, we directly return the stored (cached) value.

 - **Promises**
+  - Promises are basically objects that may or may not resolve (essentially return) a value in the future, but which will notify the calling function via callbacks whether it is successful or not.
   - Promises are used to handle asynchronous operations in javascript.
   - A promise is created using the Promise constructor which takes in a callback function with two parameters, resolve and reject respectively.
   - Pending - Initial state of promise.
 This state represents that the promise has neither been fulfilled nor been rejected, it is in the pending state.